 Galta Monkey Temple (Galta Ji)

 Situated between two granite cliffs, this temple is part of a much larger temple complex.
 The complex has three sacred pools which locals, and the monkeys, enjoy swimming in.
 This Hindi temple is slightly dilapidated but definitely still worth the trip out of the city - the views of Jaipur afforded from its vantage are simply unforgettable.
 The best time to see the temple is at sunset, when the monkeys appear for their evening swim and when the light is stunning for photographs.
 The complex is covered in monkeys and some other animals and it is not a polished, elegant place, but it is interesting and in its own way very beautiful.
 There may be mud and beggars and livestock in the mix with the crumbling beauty and sacred pools but for many this only adds authenticity and interest.
 The monkeys are tame and usually keen to interact with people - if you don't like the animals then this is not a good attraction for you.
 They are not dangerous and tend to be quite gentle; many visitors bring along food for them.
-The temple is active and a good place to witness Indian worship and people-watch - many tourists find it a wonderful site for photography.
+The temple is active and a good place to witness Indian worship and people-watch.

 Address: Outside Gulta Pol, close to Agra Road.
 Follow the steps from the Sun Temple down the hill to find Galtaji